-This Brochure provides information about the qualifications and business practices of Great Lakes Advisors, LLC.
+This brochure provides information about the qualifications and business practices of Great Lakes Advisors, LLC a Wintrust Wealth Management Company ("WWM").
 If you have any questions about the contents of this Brochure, please contact us at 800-621-4477.
 The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC) or by any state securities authority.

-Great Lakes Advisors, LLC ("GLA" and "Adviser") is a registered investment adviser with the SEC.
+Great Lakes Advisors, LLC ("GLA", "WWM", or "Adviser") is a registered investment adviser with the SEC.
 Registration of an Investment Adviser does not imply any level of skill or training.
 The oral and written communications of an Adviser provide you with information about which you determine to hire or retain an Adviser.

-Additional information about the Adviser is also available on the SEC's website at www.adviserinfo.sec.gov.
+Additional information about the Adviser also is available on the SEC's website at www.adviserinfo.sec.gov.